-Kids Who are Verbally Abusive, Part 1: The Creation of a Defiant Child
+Kids Who are Verbally Abusive: The Creation of a Defiant Child

-Make no bones about it, when parents change their routine because a child throws a tantrum, or verbally abuses them, they’re teaching that child that he can have power over them through inappropriate behavior.
+When parents change their rules because a child throws a tantrum or verbally abuses them, they’re teaching that child that he can have power over them through inappropriate behavior.

 It should be noted that there are times when kids can get very mouthy as a reaction to stress, chaos or even as part of the developmental stage they’re going through.
 They can become testy in their answers to you, and their tone may become defiant or condescending.
 But abusive children cross a line when they start attacking people verbally, demeaning others, or threatening to harm themselves—or someone else.
 The verbalization of threats, name-calling and intimidation gives them power.
 Those are the kids we’re focusing on in this article, and usually they cross the line at a very early age.

 Why do kids threaten and verbally abuse their parents?
 One reason is that when these children feel powerless, they lash out in an attempt to gain more control.
 Another reason is that they don’t have the problem-solving skills necessary to deal with frustration, to deal with disappointment or to resolve conflicts in a more appropriate manner.
 Children may fail to develop social problem-solving skills for a variety of reasons, which include diagnosed and undiagnosed learning disabilities, family chaos, or individual temperament.
 Consequently, these kids often become overwhelmed by the emotions they’re experiencing as a result of their inability to solve social problems appropriately.
 If they don’t have the tools to deal with these uncomfortable feelings, they resort to name-calling, threats and verbal abuse of those around them.